Thessaloniki Central Macedonia, Greece Travel Guide

 Greek Coffee (Ellinikos Kafes) is strong and unfiltered.
 Frappé, Freddo Espresso, and Freddo Cappuccino are popular cold coffees.
 Iconic desserts include Loukoumades (fried dough balls), Halva, and Baklava.
 Festive treats include Kourabiedes and Melomakarona for Christmas.

 Vegetarian choices are easy to find.
-Many classic Greek dishes are vegetarian.
+Many traditional Greek dishes are vegetarian.
 Vegan availability is growing, especially in larger cities like Thessaloniki.
 Look for "nistisimo" (fasting) dishes during Lent, as these are traditionally vegan.

 Learn to say "choris glouteni" (without gluten) and inform staff about severe allergies.